Microsoft Licensing

 CIO Consideration:

 Anticipate your integration load.
-If you plan to integrate Dynamics 365 with multiple systems in real time (or run IoT scenarios pumping in data), calculate whether the default API limits suffice.
+If you plan to integrate Dynamics 365 with multiple systems in real-time (or run IoT scenarios that pump in data), calculate whether the default API limits are sufficient.
 If not, include the cost of additional API capacity in your project budget or negotiate it into your agreement.

 Read Negotiating Dynamics 365 Volume Discounts.